Upper Merion Township, Pennsylvania: Colleges and universities

-The Penn State Great Valley campus was once located in the King of Prussia section of Upper Merion from 1963 to 1974 before relocating to Great Valley.
-In 1982, the college opened up a new facility called Penn State King of Prussia Center.
+The Penn State Great Valley campus was located in the King of Prussia section of Upper Merion from 1963 to 1978 before relocating to Radnor.
+In 1982, the campus returned to Upper Merion, staying there until 1987, when it was relocated to its current location in Great Valley.

+The American College of Financial Services operates out of the King of Prussia section of the township.

 Transportation

-As of 2018 there were 131.70 mi of public roads in Upper Merion Township, of which 5.20 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 41.29 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 85.21 mi were maintained by the township.
+As of 2018, there were 131.70 mi of public roads in Upper Merion Township, of which 5.20 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 41.29 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 85.21 mi were maintained by the township.

 Upper Merion Township is the location of several major highway junctions serving the Philadelphia metropolitan area.
 The most prominent of these is the interchange of the Pennsylvania Turnpike (I-276) and the Schuylkill Expressway (I-76).
 The east-west Pennsylvania Turnpike (I-276) traverses the central portion of the township on a southwest-northeast alignment.
 The Schuylkill Expressway (I-76) junctions with the turnpike at the west edge of the township and heads southeastward across the southern portion of the township, while also having another major highway junction with U.S. Route 202.
-The latter traverses the township almost parallel to the turnpike, but does veer north further east and crosses the turnpike without an interchange.
+U.S. Route 202 traverses the township almost parallel to the turnpike, but does veer north further east and crosses the turnpike without an interchange.
 Aside from its interchange with the Schuylkill, US 202 also interchanges with the eastern terminus of U.S. Route 422 near the west edge of the township.
 In addition to these major highways, Pennsylvania Route 23 and Pennsylvania Route 320 traverse Upper Merion Township from east to west and north to south respectively, with PA 320 having its northern terminus at PA 23 in the township.
 Finally, the northernmost segment of Pennsylvania Route 252 enters the far western edge of the township near its terminus at PA 23.